Skip to content

 Args:

-parameter: The object whose attributes will be processed.
+parameter: Object whose attributes will be processed.

 """